 There are eleven pages covering the inside-trap play, which has been extremely successful for my teams.
 I now have so much experience with it that I can discuss at length the way to block it against various defenses, common mistakes your players will make, how to teach the trap block for different defender penetration patterns, how to avoid losing more than a yard if the play blows up, misdirection jab steps and head fakes, and more.

 Believe it or not, flag and touch football are more dangerous than tackle in many respects.
 Coaching Youth Flag Football explains the dangers and how to minimize them with certain rules, techniques, and items of equipment.
 One key point is the need for officials who will perform their duties in a professional manner rather than the usual poorly trained and motivated teenage officials.

 There are a zillion varieties of flag football in terms of number of men on the field, which players are eligible receivers, and so on.
 But there are apparently only a couple of books on flag football worldwide.
 So you probably need to rely on this book and modify it for differences between your rules and the rules in the league where I coached.

 $29.95 Flag football is similar to touch football so touch coaches would probably benefit from the book as well.
 Coaching Youth Flag Football is a 166-page, 8 1/2 x 11, paperback book.
 It covers offense, defense, and special teams.

 Because it covers so much it cannot get into the depth you find in my offense and defense books.
+When you buy 2 books at the same time, you save $2.55 on shipping to U.S. addresses.
+Shipping is free if you buy 3 or more books at the same time.
 I recommend getting all three to achieve optimum success on the field.
 Here are those other two books: